clvnthe/Eurekall/README.md

 5. Here you can upload or take a new photo by clicking on the picture
 6. Make any changes you want to your name or username
 7. Don't forget to click submit :)

+### User objectives
+1. To collect your objectives simply tap on the chest icon below each objective
+2. To view your ongoing objectives and completed objectives clicked on the right pointed arrow beside objectives

+### Leaderboards
+1. To view the leaderboards, tap on the leaderboards icon on the bottom right of the screen
+2. Tap on any user to view a profile summary

 <!-- Project Log -->